Get your certified South Dakota Birth Certificate

 Cost & fees

 The South Dakota DOH charges $15.00 per certified copy of a birth record.
 The total costs and fees associated with replacing a South Dakota birth certificate vary based on the method of application submission (in person, by mail, or online).
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee and an optional Rush Shipping fee of $11.50.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee |